aeyshubh/Ethodyssey/README.md

 # Ethodyssey
-Do npm install to install required dependencies do npm run start to run the project .
+Do npm install to install required dependencies<br>
+do npm run start to run the project .